6Morpheus6/pinokio-wiki/README.md

 - Install the App again

 If all these steps don't help, please visit the [Pinokio Discord Server][Disc] and post your problem in [pinokio-support][pisu] or hit the ***Report Bug button*** and post your logs.zip along with a screenshot of the error in the Terminal and a short description of the problem in the [forum][foru].

+### Installation gets stuck at the beginning.
+White screen in Pinokio after restart

+Applications with **SCRIPT VERSION 2.0** or higher are only supported on **Pinokio 2.0** or higher.
+Earlier versions of Pinokio don't support all new features, resulting in a white screen.
+*(The Script Version of Applications is displayed on the Discover page.)*
+To resolve this issue:

+- Close Pinokio
+- Delete the folder of the App causing the problem (most likely the last one you installed)
+  - Let's say the last App you installed before you got the white screen was Comfyui,
+    then you need to delete the folder `.\pinokio\api\comfy.git`
+- Download and install the latest version of Pinokio for your OS from the [Pinokio Tutorial](https://program.pinokio.computer/#/?id=install)
+- After Pinokio has launched you can visit the Discover page and install the App again.

+> **Note:** Upgrading Pinokio this way will **not** affect any of your previously installed Apps.
+You can update and downgrade Pinokio at any time without affecting your applications.
+Just make sure that your Pinokio version matches the script version of all your Applications!

 ### Facefusion doesn't launch after update